SATNET: Background

 Peter T. Kirstein's research group at University College London (UCL) was chosen instead of NPL in 1971 to connect the ARPANET.
 Funding was finally approved in 1973, by which time the trans-Atlantic connectivity had changed: the NORSAR link now crossed the Atlantic via the Nordic satellite station in Tanum, Sweden, then continued via cable to Norway.
 Two ARPANET Terminal Interface Processors (TIPs) were installed in Norway and connected to the ARPANET via satellite in June and September 1973.
 The UCL connection via a terrestrial circuit to Norway became operational in July 1973 at 9.6 kilobits/second.
 At this point, UCL was connected to the ARPANET, forming the first heterogeneous interconnected network in the world.
-UCL later provided a gateway for an interconnection with the NPL network and subsequently the SRCnet, the forerunner of UK's JANET network.
+UCL later provided a gateway for an interconnection with the SRCnet, the forerunner of the UK's JANET network.

 In that same year, Larry Roberts proposed that it would be possible to use a satellite's 64 kilobit/second link as a medium shared by multiple satellite earth stations within the beam's footprint.

 Development

 This proposal was implemented by Bob Kahn, and resulted in SATNET.
 Key participants in SATNET included BBN Technologies, COMSAT, the Linkabit Corporation, UCLA, University College London, the Norwegian Defence Research Establishment and the Royal Signals and Radar Establishment in Britain.
 By the late 1970s, SATNET connected research sites in the US, UK, Norway, Germany, and Italy.

 In 1973, Bob Kahn considered the interconnection of the ARPANET with other networks.
 He enlisted Vint Cerf, who was teaching at Stanford.
 The problem was that the ARPANET, SATNET, and radio-based PRNET all had different interfaces, packet sizes, labelling, conventions and transmission rates.
 Linking them together was very difficult.
 In response, Kahn and Cerf set about designing a net-to-net connection protocol.
-Cerf led the newly formed International Networking Working Group (INWG).
+Cerf led the newly formed International Network Working Group (INWG).
 In September 1973, the two gave their first paper on the new Transmission Control Program at an INWG meeting at the University of Sussex in England.
 Their proposal, published the next year, incorporated concepts developed by Louis Pouzin and Hubert Zimmermann, designers of the CYCLADES network.

 The first Transmission Control Program demonstration, linking SATNET, the ARPANET, and PRNET took place on November 22, 1977.
 As a result of this work, SATNET played a central role in the creation of the Internet protocol suite.

+Peter Kirstein chaired the International Cooperation Board (ICB), formed by Cerf in 1979, to coordinate activities to develop packet satellite research.